wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    * <a href="#FOSSFeatures">Free Open Source</a>
    * <a href="#EnterpriseFeatures">Paid Enterprise</a> for self-installed/managed on-prem or in private clouds
-   * SaaS in the HCP (HashiCorp Platform) in the cloud
+   * <a href="#HCP">SaaS in the HCP (HashiCorp Platform) in the HashiCorp-managed cloud</a>
    <br /><br />

+A common explanation of what Consul does references three technical categories:

+> "Consul is a datacenter runtime that provides 1) service discovery, 2) configuration, and 3) orchestration."

 <hr />